A Minimally Invasive Procedure

 There are of course a myriad of other benefits that come from this particular procedure.
 When compared against traditional hip replacements, these benefits become strikingly clear.
 Some of those benefits may include:

-With so many potential benefits, it’s no reason why an increasing number of patients have decided to opt for this procedure over the traditional hip replacement.
+With so many potential benefits, it’s no wonder why an increasing number of patients have decided to opt for this procedure over the traditional hip replacement.
 When confronting a 2-3 year recovery time, many patients would prefer to seek other, less invasive alternatives.

 In the world of surgery, new research is constantly providing the medical community with improved procedures and a better understanding of how to solve issues related to fragile, diseased, and damaged bones and cartilage.
 One such joint which typically requires repair is the hip.
 And, the latest study published by the NIH, and the World Journal of Orthopedics has shined a light on why the benefits of a Direct Anterior Total Hip Arthroplasty are a game-changer for patients everywhere.